Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Florida hits 7.6 three-pointers per game (170th in college basketball) at a 33.7% rate (182nd in college basketball), compared to the 7.1 its opponents make while shooting 34.1% from deep.

-- Florida has come up short in the turnover battle by 1.7 turnovers per game, committing 13.2 (298th in college basketball action) while forcing 11.5 (226th in college basketball).
+- Florida loses the turnover battle by 1.7 per game, committing 13.2 (298th in college basketball) while its opponents average 11.5.

 Kentucky Performance Insights

-- The Wildcats have a +212 scoring differential, topping opponents by 17.7 points per game.
-They're putting up 91.1 points per game, third in college basketball, and are allowing 73.4 per contest to rank 236th in college basketball.
+- The Wildcats outscore opponents by 17.7 points per game (posting 91.1 points per game, third in college basketball, and conceding 73.4 per contest, 236th in college basketball) and have a +212 scoring differential.

-- The 38.3 rebounds per game Kentucky accumulates rank 106th in college basketball, 1.8 more than the 36.5 its opponents pull down.
+- Kentucky grabs 38.3 rebounds per game (106th in college basketball) while allowing 36.5 per contest to opponents.
+It outrebounds opponents by 1.8 boards per game.

-- Kentucky has won the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).
+- Kentucky has come up on top in the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.